tsoarescruz/Docker_cluster_project/README.md

 ﻿# README

-This document`s a end of TCC graduation of UVA - Universidade Veiga de Almeida This documment references main steps to Docker - Swiss Army in Rasperry Pi:
+This document`s a end of TCC graduation of UVA - Universidade Veiga de Almeida.
+This document references main steps to Docker - Swiss Army in Raspberry Pi:

 <h4>Stalation in GNU/Linux</h4>